HussainAther/philosophy/heuristic/problemsolving.md

 original features.
 All objects are equally different if you represent them with all possible combinations of the original features.

+These two theorems tell you that you need to have insight into the features that match and algorithm when performing experiments and methods in pattern recognition.

 ### Systematic Feature Elicitation

 We can define a feature of a system as a distinctive element or property we use to differentiate